Plants produced by certain new genomic techniques

 PDF version

-The term 'new genomic techniques' (NGTs) refers to new genetic engineering processes such as CRISPR/Cas, which are used to modify the genetic make-up of plants even more profoundly and rapidly than is possible with conventional breeding.
-To align existing EU legislation on GMOs with these new developments, on 5 July 2023, the European Commission tabled a proposal for a regulation on plants obtained by NGTs.
+To align existing EU legislation on GMOs with new developments, on 5 July 2023, the European Commission tabled a proposal for a regulation on plants obtained by NGTs.

 The scope of this initiative are plants produced by targeted mutagenesis (a set of techniques, allowing modifications of the genome without the insertion of foreign DNA), including cisgenesis (a modification of the genetic material of an organism with a sequence from the same species or one closely related).
 The proposal does not include plants obtained by NGTs that introduce genetic material from a non-crossable species (transgenesis).
 Such techniques remain subject to the existing GMO legislation.